TheSpatialCommunity/documents/COC.md

 This is the Spatial Community's Code of Conduct.
 We expect everyone we work with to adhere to the [GSA Anti-harassment Policy](http://www.gsa.gov/portal/directive/d0/content/512516).
 Even though most community members and participants will not be employed by the General Services Administration, we feel this to be an exemplar of anti-harassment policy.

 We expect everyone who joins our Slack channel to follow this code of conduct and the laws and policies mentioned above.
-This applies to all of our methods of communication: the #general and #random channels, all topical channels, uploaded files, and private messages.
+This applies to all of our methods of communication: the #general and #random channels, all topical channels, uploaded files, private channels, and direct messages.

 ----